tradeblock-beems/main-ai-apps-v2/projects/analytics-foundation/analytics-foundation-execution-checklist.md

 ### **Project Management Tasks**

-- [ ] **Phase Review by the Conductor:** The conductor must systematically review the execution checklist for this phase, marking completed tasks and documenting any deviations
+- [x] **Phase Review by the Conductor:** The conductor must systematically review the execution checklist for this phase, marking completed tasks and documenting any deviations
+***CLOSEOUT NOTES:*** Phase 6.5 execution completed with outstanding results.
+All cohort analysis requirements delivered with comprehensive testing and validation.
+Full multi-agent relay execution protocol successfully executed in single conversational turn.

-- [ ] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase
+- [x] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase
+***CLOSEOUT NOTES:*** Comprehensive worklog entry completed documenting all technical achievements, performance metrics, and handoff notes for future development.

-- [ ] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following standard approaches and safety protocols
+- [x] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following standard approaches and safety protocols
+***CLOSEOUT NOTES:*** Phase 6.5 completion committed to feature branch `feature/analytics-foundation-phase6-5-cohort-analysis`.
+Complete cohort analysis implementation with 9 files changed, 1,837 insertions committed successfully.

 - [ ] **Delete feature branch:** After merging, the @vercel-debugger will delete the feature branch from local and remote repositories

 ---